Aerial view of industrial wastewater treatment facility with multiple circular tanks and pipes.

 In most cases, the aerobic treatment method is utilized for wastewater with COD less than 1000 mg/L and when oxygen is a necessity for successful treatment.

-In the aerobic process, oxygen and biomass are used to decompose organic waste and turned into carbon dioxide and water.
+In the aerobic process, oxygen and biomass are used to decompose organic waste, which is turned into carbon dioxide and water.

 Apart from decomposition, pollutants like nitrogen and phosphorus are also treated through nitrification and denitrification processes.